 Thin grass is often a sign that a lawn has not had enough fertilizer or water, the soil is too compacted, there is too much wear and traffic on the lawn, or the lawn has a disease or insect problem.

-Once the cause has been determined and treated, routine lawn management will thicken the grass back up.
-The process can be shortened if the thin areas are aerated and over-seeded with a good quality seed.
+Once you have determined and treated the cause, routine lawn management will thicken the grass back up.
+You can shorten the process if you aerate the thin areas and over-seed them with a good quality seed.

 For more information, see the following Colorado State Extension fact sheet(s).

 - Necrotic Ring Spot in Turf Grass

 - Lawn Care

 Do you have a question?
 Try Ask an Expert!

 Updated Wednesday, October 12, 2016